 When to see a doctor

-If you suspect you have a biceps tendon rupture and you want to consider surgical repair of the tendon you should see your physician.
+If you suspect you have a torn biceps tendon or proximal biceps rupture and you want to consider surgical repair of the tendon, you should see your physician.
 While surgical repair is usually not recommended, it may be appropriate in young athletes who may be bothered by mild persistent weakness in the arm.
-As surgical repair works best when performed soon after the injury you should see your orthopedist as soon as you can.
+As surgical repair works best when performed soon after the injury, you should see your orthopedist as soon as you can.

 In many cases, biceps ruptures are associated with rotator cuff disease.
-In these situations, you may rupture your biceps but still have pain in your shoulder.
-In that case you should also see your physician.
+In these situations, you may rupture your biceps but still have shoulder muscle pain.
+In that case, you should also see your physician.

 - X-ray